raffaeler/WpfNoAppXaml/README.md

 6. Create a `Properties` folder
 7. Create a resource dictionary named `DesignTimeResources.xaml` inside the `Properties` folder
 > This file contains the resources used from the Visual Studio designer.
-You can change the file name if you want.
-> It is fundamental the folder is called `Properties` otherwise it won't work
+> The file and folder names are 'special' and must not be modified, otherwise it won't work.

 8. The `DesignTimeResources.xaml` just contains a reference to the other resource dictionaries you already use at runtime
 ```